 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Buenos Aires or Santiago, it will feel like home.

 Homestays - You have a private, furnished room in the home of a señora or family during your time in Buenos Aires and Santiago.
-In Santiago, your homestay hosts provides 3 meals a day during the week and 4 meals total on the weekend.
-In Buenos Aires, your homestay host provides 2 meals a day.
+In Buenos Aires and Santiago, your homestay hosts provides 2 meals a day.

 Part of making you feel at home in Buenos Aires and Santiago is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.